Panhard EBR: Service history

 France has, since 1935, engaged in the manufacture and use of a prolific line of wheeled armored reconnaissance vehicles armed with weapons with an anti-tank capability.
-This being the result of reforms initiated by the Light Mechanized Divisions (DML).
+This being the result of reforms initiated by the Light Mechanized Divisions (DLM).

 French tactical doctrine required reconnaissance elements to cover and range over a large and extensive battlefield, especially within the context of the slow and high-maintenance tanks of the time.
 Also of note is the way that tanks are best deployed, massed and concentrated, which prevents their dispersion for safety and for screening.

 It is a particular trait of French reconnaissance vehicles to be heavily armed.
 From the prewar MD 178 armed with a 25 mm anti-tank gun, (which was for the period a significant caliber for such a small vehicle) to the direct successor of the EBR, the AMX-10RC, also used for wheeled reconnaissance, and armed with a powerful 105 mm gun with automatic firing, firepower equal to a main battle tank of the 1980s.
 A pattern repeated in the AML 90 and the ERC 90 Sagaie.

 These reconnaissance systems are not only aimed at discovery and investigation (missions that can be fulfilled by lighter vehicles with lighter weapons), but also with security missions upon the battlefield (for example flank-security and offensive protection), which requires substantial firepower not only to destroy the enemy advance elements, but also to oppose armoured incursions.

 A turretless Panhard EBR carried the coffin of French president Charles de Gaulle at his state funeral.

 Portugal ordered 50 EBRs and 28 ETTs in 1956.
 Most of these vehicles were assigned to the Army reconnaissance units stationed in the then Portuguese overseas provinces of Angola and Mozambique, being there at the outbreak of the Portuguese Overseas War and used in its early stages in counter-insurgency operations.
 In 1974, during the Carnation Revolution, EBR 75 FL10 cars of the Armed Forces Movement confronted M47 Patton tanks of loyalist troops in the Praça do Comércio.
 The crews of the vehicles of the two sides eventually stood down without incident.

 Aside from Portugal and a few newly emerging Francophone states in North Africa, the only export sales of the EBR were small quantities for the Indonesian Army and the West German Bundesgrenzschutz.